View Gallery

 Completion

-Behind the restored historic façade, the completed hotel extends deep into the unusually long site while retaining key portions of the historic masonry walls, offering guests a sense of renewal within and reverence for the Ladies’ Mile Historic District.
-In addition to its 72 guestrooms, the property features a members’ lounge, multiple restaurants, bars, and roof terraces.
+Behind the restored façade, the hotel extends deep into the unusually long site, retaining key portions of the historic masonry walls.
+The project balances preservation and intervention within the Ladies’ Mile Historic District.
+In addition to 72 guestrooms, the property includes a members’ lounge, multiple restaurants, bars, and rooftop terraces.

 Awards